rails/rails/guides/source/configuring.md

 #### `config.assets.prefix`

 Defines the prefix where assets are served from.
-Defaults to `/assets`.
+Set to `/assets` by `propshaft` and `sprocket-rails`.

 #### `config.assets.manifest`